archfz/cypress-terminal-report/README.md

 integer; default: 800; Max length of cy commands.

 #### `options.routeTrimLength`
-integer; default: 5000; Max length of cy.route, cy.request or XHR data.
+integer; default: 5000; Max length cy.request and XHR data.

 #### `options.compactLogs`
 integer?; default: null; If it is set to a number greater or equal to 0, this amount of logs